 This is a single semester internship for second- and third-year students, which may be extended to a second semester with the permission of the Director.
-This clinic gives students the opportunity to work with underserved communities and, under supervision, represent low-income clients involved in tax controversies before the IRS, District Counsel, and the U.S. Tax Court.
+This clinic gives students the opportunity to work with underserved communities and, under supervision, represent lowincome clients involved in tax controversies before the IRS, District Counsel, and the U.S. Tax Court.
 Students perform outreach services by providing education on the rights and responsibilities of U.S. taxpayers to the community particularly for those whom English is a second language.
 Students are required to attend Tax Court sessions and the weekly clinic class component.

 This clinic requires prior acceptance by the Tax Clinic Director and enrollment is limited.
+Students are required to attend the weekly class component.